LAWS AND REGULATIONS

 Stan State will make every effort to provide a reasonable accommodation for individuals with qualified disabilities.
 Please make all requests early.
 This process may take several weeks to complete, depending on how soon the request and necessary documentation is received.

-- Contact Christina Knott, Employee/Labor Relations, Leaves & Compliance Manager in Human Resources.
+- Contact Krista Vasquez, Manager of Employee Services in Human Resources.

 - Complete and submit the CSU Stanislaus Request for Reasonable Accommodation form.

 - Engage in the Interactive Process Meeting(s) with ADA Manager and Supervisor regarding your accommodation request.